Sofia Vergara Flaunts Bombshell Curves In Strapless Black Top And Blue Jeans On Instagram

-Sofia Vergara flaunted her enviable figure on Instagram Sunday and fans can’t seem to get enough of it.
-In the photo, Sofia is wearing a curve-hugging black top in the photo which accentuates her voluptuous decolletage and slim waist.
+Sofia Vergara flaunted her enviable figure on Instagram on Sunday and fans can’t seem to get enough of it.
+In the photo, Sofia is wearing a curve-hugging black top which accentuates her voluptuous decolletage and slim waist.
 She paired the top with a pair of bootcut blue jeans which emphasize her slender long legs.
 Sofia chose to wear her luscious dark locks down around her shoulders and accessorized her look with a simple gold choker.

 It looks like Sofia took a break from a shopping trip with two other women — one of them is her lookalike niece, Claudia Vergara — to take the snap and they’re all dressed similarly.
-But Sofia’s chic fashion choices makes her stand out from the rest.
+But Sofia’s chic fashion choices make her stand out from the rest.

 In the comments, fans gushed over the Modern Family actress’ beauty.